brianreumere/gandi-automatic-dns/README.md

 -v: Print information to stdout even if an update isn't needed
 -s: Use stdin instead of OpenDNS to determine external IP address
 -i: Use ifconfig instead of OpenDNS to determine external IP address
+-a: Specify a Gandi API key on the command line instead of loading from the ~/.gandiapi file

 TTL: The custom TTL value (in seconds) to set on all records
 EXT_IF: The name of your external network interface